 UTime is the perfect place for you if you’d like to train in odd hours.
 Open 24 hours a day, UTime is unlike the other fitness centre, as it offers no contract, month-to-month membership.
 Premium equipment for cardio, strength, free weight, and functional training are available in their gyms.

 UTime Fitness has various locations in Hong Kong.

 8. GO24 Fitness

-GO24 Fitness first opened its door in Tsuen Wan back in 2018, launching five franchises within just two years.
-Aiming to provide 24/7 gym services at an affordable price, GO24 Fitness serves contract-free memberships where you can arrange your visits flexibly.
-Not only do they have advanced fitness equipment but also an array of fun group classes, ranging from deep release yoga to zumba and pilates, to TRX.
+GO24 Fitness first opened its door in Tsuen Wan back in 2018, launching multiple franchises within just a couple of years.
+Aiming to provide 24/7 gym services in Hong Kong at an affordable price, GO24 Fitness serves contract-free memberships where you can arrange your visits flexibly.
+In addition to advanced fitness equipment, this gym also offers an array of fun group classes, ranging from deep release yoga, to zumba and pilates, to TRX.

 GO24 Fitness has multiple locations in Hong Kong.